Coalfire-CF/terraform-azurerm-nsg/README.md

 `predefined_rules` uses `var.source_address_prefix` defined in the module.`var.source_address_prefix` is of type list(string), but allowed only one element (CIDR, `*`, source IP range or Tags).
 For more source_address_prefixes, please use `var.source_address_prefixes`.
 The same for `var.destination_address_prefix` in `predefined_rules`.
 `custom_rules` uses `source_address_prefix` defined in the block `custom_rules`. `source_address_prefix` is of type string (CIDR, `*`, source IP range or Tags).
 For more source_address_prefixes, please use `source_address_prefixes` in block `custom_rules`.
 The same for `destination_address_prefix` in `custom_rules`.

+## Deployment Steps

+This module can be called as outlined below.

+- Change directories to the `bastion` directory.
+- From the `/terraform/prod/us-va/mgmt/bastion` directory run `terraform init`.
+- Run `terraform plan` to review the resources being created.
+- If everything looks correct in the plan output, run `terraform apply`.

 ## Usage

 ```hcl